developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 Choose “Barcodes only” , “Structured Targets” or “Unstructured Targets” depending on the type of your Template you would like to create.

-4 Load an image of the document you’d like to describe (BMP and JPEG files are supported) and ensure the size of this pic is 1.5 MB or less; higher resolution images may work, but performance may be slower.
+4 Load an image of the document you’d like to describe (BMP and JPEG files are supported) and ensure the size of this image is 1.5 MB or less; higher resolution images may work, but performance may be slower.
 It is also recommended the image be taken with the document placed flat against a contrasting background, facing perpendicular to the camera, and captured without any shape distortion.

 5 In the “Structured Targets” mode, after loading the sample image, the form border needs to be defined by adjusting the blue window as in the picture below.
 This serves as the base reference frame that the software detects for further processing.
 Ensure that this border matches the border of the uploaded form; if these borders do not match, the resulting output may be incorrect.